Pkcs11Interop/Pkcs11Interop/README.md

 ## Download

 Archives with the source code and binaries can be downloaded from [our releases page](https://github.com/Pkcs11Interop/Pkcs11Interop/releases/).
-[Official NuGet packages](https://www.nuget.org/packages/Pkcs11Interop/) are published in nuget.org repository.
-All official items are signed with [GnuPG key or code-signing certificate of Jaroslav Imrich](https://www.jimrich.sk/crypto/).
+Official [NuGet packages](https://www.nuget.org/packages/Pkcs11Interop/) are published in nuget.org repository.
+All official items are signed with [GnuPG key or code-signing certificate of Jaroslav Imrich](https://www.jimrich.sk/crypto/) and announced via [public mailing list](https://groups.google.com/d/forum/pkcs11interop).

 ## License

-Pkcs11Interop is available under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Pkcs11Interop is available under the terms of the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 [Human friendly license summary](https://tldrlegal.com/l/apache2) is available at tldrlegal.com but the [full license text](LICENSE.md) always prevails.

 ## Support